syncfusion-content/flutter-docs/Flutter/xlsio/working-with-data-validation.md

 ## Whole Number Validation

-Whole number data validation can be applied by selecting the **allowType** as **interger**.
+Whole number data validation can be applied by selecting the **allowType** as **integer**.
 The following code snippet illustrates this.

 {% highlight dart %}
 //Data validation for number